by Kim Rosenthal, MD

 What causes panic attacks?

-There’s some evidence that panic attacks are linked to chemistry, genetics, and anatomy:
+Evidence suggests panic attacks are linked to chemistry, genetics, and anatomy:

 - It’s clear panic is a genetic phenomena, as it run in families.
 Unfortunately we still don’t know much about transmission rate.